cfd123123/CS682Ecom/README.md

 James Michaud

 ---
-Boilerplate app based on [this tutorial](https://www.djamware.com/post/5ab6397c80aca714d19d5b9c/building-spring-boot-mongodb-and-reactjs-crud-web-application).
+Please visit the [wiki](https://github.com/JamesEdMichaud/UMBCS682Ecom/wiki) for detailed information.

 ---
+### Quickstart info

+Requires docker and docker-compose.

-To start, run the following script:
+To start, run `bash start_docker_compose` from a command line at the project folder.

-`bash start_docker_compose`

-This will build the three containers, then start them all using docker daemons (in the background).
-If you'd like to watch any of the container output (I do, and recommend you do too), create 3 new terminal tabs, then find the container IDs using
+This will build three containers (frontend, backend, and database), then start them all using docker daemons.

-`docker ps`

-You should see some containers listed.
-You're interested in the ones with `frontserver`, `backserver`, and `mongo` or `database` in their names.
-To view the realtime output of a container, type:

-`docker logs -f 5ea1be7f9bf9`, where `5ea1be7f9bf9` is replaced by whatever your containers ID is.

-To stop ALL containers in one line:

-`docker stop $(docker ps -a -q)`
+Press `ctrl+c` to stop the running containers

 ---

-### Old instructions:
+### Alternate instructions (not recommended, and instructions may not work on all machines):

 ---